-Highlights include two elegant infinity pools, one for the family and one for adults only, splashing around in the winding lazy river, two exhilarating water slides and weekly Dive-In Movies at the family pool which also has zero walk in water, so is ideal for any age!
+Highlights include two elegant infinity pools, one for the family and one for adults only, splashing around in the winding lazy river, two exhilarating water slides, and weekly Dive-In Movies at the family pool, which also has zero walk-in water, so it is ideal for any age!
 In fact, the pools are the biggest reason to stay here.
-The lazy river sparkles and is never crowded, with giant waterfalls, it just floats you along.. so relaxing!
+The lazy river sparkles and is never crowded, with giant waterfalls.
+It just floats you along, so relaxing!

-The adult pool is a quiet oasis with a hot tub and lounge chairs, it is completely peaceful and a marvellous haven of escape.
-Crucially, wherever you got in the grounds, it is never too crowded, even when the hotel is full.
+The adult pool is a quiet oasis with a hot tub and lounge chairs.
+It’s a completely peaceful and marvelous haven of escape.
+Crucially, wherever you go on the grounds, it is never too crowded, even when the hotel is full.

 7. Best Club Level

 Disney’s Grand Floridian Resort & Spa wins as the Four Seasons does not have an executive club lounge.
 The Royal Palm Club Level, which is the Main Building Club Level offering at Disney’s Grand Floridian Resort & Spa, is classy.
 It is one of two club lounges at this hotel.
-Interestingly, you will either get access to this or the Royal Palm Club Level, which is the Club Level for guests of the main building or the Sugarloaf Club Level, which is the club in the outer building.
-Included in the club lounge are five small food and drink offerings plus useful concierge staff 7am to 10pm who will help you with FastPass+ reservations.
+Interestingly, you will either get access to this or the Royal Palm Club Level, which is the Club Level for guests of the main building, or the Sugarloaf Club Level, which is the club in the outer building.
+Included in the club lounge are five small food and drink offerings plus useful concierge staff from 7:00 am – 10:00 pm who will help you with FastPass+ reservations.

-The lounge on the 4th floor is traditional in design with lots of turquoise and orangy coloured sofas and traditional dining tables with seats.
+The lounge on the 4th floor is traditional in design, with lots of turquoise and orangy colored sofas and traditional dining tables with seats.
 It feels like a traditional British hotel.
 It includes the corridor areas so you can sit on the balcony with views to the water on one side and views over the reception on the other.
-As the evening sets in, there is lobby music, either a piano player or a band and the music wafts up to the lounge, where you can enjoy a drink while watching the magnificent sunset.
+As the evening sets in, there is lobby music, either a piano player or a band, and the music wafts up to the lounge, where you can enjoy a drink while watching the magnificent sunset.

-The lounge itself is open 24 hours and is serviced from 7 am to 10 pm.
-Alcoholic drinks include beer, wine, and champagne and non – alcoholic deinks include coffee, espresso, tea, bottled water, and cold soft drinks.
+The lounge itself is open 24 hours and is serviced from 7:00 am – 10:00 pm.
+Alcoholic drinks include beer, wine, champagne, and non-alcoholic drinks, including coffee, espresso, tea, bottled water, and cold soft drinks.

 Is the lounge worth the extra cost?
-All rooms in the Main Building have club level included and they cost around $1,100 per night.
-Outer Building Garden View rooms which are still part of the resort but do not have lounge access are in the region of $700 per night.
-This means you are paying $400 ish for club lounge access, but remember, you can’t get a room in the main building without paying the premium.
-Remember this lounge is very, very good.
-Good enough to while away the entire evening with the music and fireworks.
+All rooms in the Main Building have club level included, and they cost around $1,100 USD per night.
+Outer Building Garden View rooms, which are still part of the resort but do not have lounge access, are in the region of $700 USD per night.
+This means you are paying around $400 USD for club lounge access, but remember, you can’t get a room in the main building without paying the premium.
+Remember, this lounge is very, very good.
+It is good enough to while away the entire evening with the music and fireworks.